-Wichita Mayor and Police Chief speak about gun violence following Enigma nightclub shooting
+Wichita mayor and police chief speak about gun violence following Enigma nightclub shooting

 WICHITA, Kan.
-(KSNW) — For the first time since the deadly shooting in Wichita’s Old Town; Wichita’s mayor and police chief are speaking about the violence and manhunt.
+(KSNW) — For the first time since the deadly shooting in Wichita’s Old Town, Wichita’s mayor and police chief speak about the violence and search.

 Police Chief Gordon Ramsay says the investigation into finding Tuesday morning’s shooter, Keshawn Dawson, is priority number one for the department.